kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	B. Surgical treatment is usually unnecessary in acute uncomplicated disease - T
 	C. Diverticulae are most commonly found in the descending colon
 	D. Perforation and fistula formation can result from an attack of acute diverticulitis - T
-	E. Resolution of the diverticulae can occur with a high-fibre diets and adequate hydration - T
+	E. Resolution of the diverticulae can occur with a high-fibre diets and adequate hydration
-#### Answer: C. Diverticulae are most commonly found in the descending colon - ?
+#### Answer: C. Diverticulae are most commonly found in the descending colon - *FALSE* = E. Resolution of the diverticulae can occur with a high-fibre diets and adequate hydration
+- Diverticular disease is more prevalent in the developed world
+ 	- Theories suggest this may be due to dietary factor
+- Prevention and not resolution of diverticular disease may occur with use of a high-fibre diet
+	- Which theoretically puts less strain on the colon
+- Attacks of diverticulitis are usually managed conservatively unless
+	- Symptoms are troubling enough with frequent attacks, or
+	- Complications from initial disease have occurred (*fistula or abscess formation*)

+**NOTE** Once diverticular disease is established, **only surgery** can completely eradicate it

 ### Q15
 A patient has blood sent away for clotting studies and the results show a *raised prothrombin time*, but activated partial thromboplastin time, thrombin time and platelet count are normal.
 What is the most likely reason?